Khovanov homotopy type, Burnside category, and products: A CW complex structure on the realization of the small cube

 \begin{proof} Fix a cubical neat embedding $\iota$ of $\FlowCat$ relative to $\TupV{d}=(d_0,\dots,d_{n-1})$ and let $k=\sum_i d_i$.
 Let $\ep$ and $R$ be the parameters from \Section{cubical-neat}, and let

 be the extension of $\iota$ from \Formula{extend-iota}.
 Recall that given $u\in\Ob(\CCat{n})$ and $x\in F(u)$ the cubical realization $\CRealize{\FlowCat}$ has a corresponding cell

-The strategy of the proof is to use the cubical neat embedding to build a particular spacial refinement $\SpRefine[k]{F}$ of $F$ and construct a map from $\hocolim \SpDiag[k]{F}$ to the cubical realization of $F$ that sends cells to cells by degree $\pm1$ maps, and hence is a stable homotopy equivalence.
+The strategy of the proof is to use the cubical neat embedding to build a particular spatial refinement $\SpRefine[k]{F}$ of $F$ and construct a map from $\hocolim \SpDiag[k]{F}$, with the CW structure from Proposition~\ref{prop:cwcomplex-box-hocolim}, to the cubical realization $\CRealize{\FlowCat}$ of the cubical flow category $\FlowCat$ associated to $F$, that sends cells to cells by degree $\pm1$ maps, and hence is a stable homotopy equivalence.

 The diagram $\SpRefine[k]{F}$ is defined as follows.
 The box associated to $x\in F(u)$ is

 Next, consider a sequence of composable non-identity morphisms $u=u^0\stackrel{f_1}{\longrightarrow}\cdots\stackrel{f_m}{\longrightarrow} u^m=v$ in $\CCat{n}$.
 We will define